SamueleGiraudo/Calimba/Help.md

 1. a leaf containing an atom;
 1. or a binary node containing the concatenation symbol and having two tree patterns as children;
-1. or a binary node containing the stacking symbol and having two tree patterns as children;
+1. or a binary node containing the addition symbol and having two tree patterns as children;
 1. or a unary node containing a performance and having a tree pattern as child;
 1. or a unary node containing an effect and having a tree pattern as child.